Skip to main content

 • Teams needing multi-tenancy (use Supastarter Nuxt)

-• React/Next.js teams (obvious mismatch)
+• React/Next.js teams (obvious framework mismatch)

 Final Verdict